xjrga/xjrga.github.io/docs/main/_sources/health/index.rst.txt

 ----------------------
 * Diet includes fruits, vegetables, grains, nonfat dairy products, fish, legumes, poultry, and lean meats
 * All essential nutrients are consumed everyday including vitamins, minerals and essential fatty acids
-* Fatty acids come mainly from fish, vegetables, legumes, and nuts
+* Fatty acids come mainly from fish, vegetables, legumes, plant oils and nuts
 * There is enough fiber to keep digestive system functioning well
 * There is intake of foods that are high in antioxidants
 * Saturated fats and cholesterol are minimal